yoavshah/DataObfuscator/README.md

   ## DataObfuscator is the best project written for CPP for obfuscating data in compile time.

-  ## IT IS THE BEST LIBRARY EVER CREATED!!!

   ## Usage

   * Look at example.cpp